 Do a little “Humble Bragging.”
 Humble-Bragging is the act of making a seemingly modest statement to draw positive attention to something you’re proud of.
 If your brand is 100% Made In The USA, put that on the tagline.
 Do you donate a portion of your profits to charity?
 Say that!
 If your company employs a large number of disabled veterans or those with physical handicaps, let the world know.

 So, don’t let your tagline go to waste.
 Depending on how much thought, effort and time you put into creating it, it can have a serious impact on the way your audience perceives you and on your bottom line.
-Order your buttons with us.
+Order your custom buttons with us.